NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ###Conditional logging

 In extreme cases logging could affect the performance of your application.
 There is a small overhead when writing a lot of log messages, like Tracing.
-For this case it’s now possible to only include the `Trace` and `Debug` call with a debug release.
+In this case it’s now possible to only include the `Trace` and `Debug` call with a debug release.
-Instead of writing:
+Instead of:

 {% highlight csharp %}
 Logger.Trace("entering method {0}", methodname);
 {% endhighlight %}

-Write
+Use:

 {% highlight csharp %}
 Logger.ConditionalTrace("entering method {0}", methodname);